 If you are someone who wants to study abroad but aren’t sure how exactly to manage life without family, then you have come to the right place.
-Being able to study abroad is a great opportunity for you to explore different parts of the world and learn more by experiencing life away from home.
-However, many students who don’t have family or other connections abroad often shy away from even taking the chance.
-We are going to share some personal experiences of students who studied outside the country without having family or prior connections there.
+Studying abroad gives you abundant opportunities to explore different parts of the world and gain life-changing experiences.
+However, many students who don’t have family or other connections abroad are fearful about taking the chance.

-Ajay* is another Indian student who is pursuing an engineering degree in Arizona.
+- Ajay* is an Indian student who is pursuing an engineering degree in Arizona, USA.
 He says that his biggest challenge was understanding the American accent.
 However, instead of shying away, he took it up as a challenge to make as many friends as he could and learn how to understand the accent.
 Within a few weeks, he didn’t have that problem anymore!
 He also says that his friends have been extremely helpful and kind to him throughout his stay there.

-His advice to prospective students is to research well about the country and city that they are planning to live in and have a broad idea about what the culture is like.
-If you have difficulty in understanding the accent or dialect of the place, watching movies or shows from that part of the world can be helpful.
-Furthermore, if the country that you are planning to move to is a non-English speaking country, it is best to learn the language as much as you can.
+His advice to Indian students studying abroad without family is to research the best country for studying abroad, the area they are planning to live in and have a broad idea about what the culture is like.
+If you have difficulty understanding the accent or dialect of the place, watching movies or shows from that part of the world can be helpful.
+Furthermore, if the country you are planning to move to is non-English speaking, it is important to learn the language as much as possible.

-An Indian student who recently graduated in Germany, Sara* says that her experience was so enriching that she is currently applying for her Master’s in Germany as well.
-Her initial fear was that she would be all alone in a country full of Germans and she would not be able to fit in.
-However, the minute she entered her college campus, she was proven wrong.
+- Sara*, an Indian student who recently graduated in Germany, says that her experience was so enriching that she is also applying for her Master’s in Germany.
+Her initial fear was that although she had chosen the best country for studying abroad, she would be all alone in a country full of Germans, and she would not be able to fit in.
+However, she was proven wrong the minute she entered her college campus.
 The college was full of international students from all over the world, and even countries she hadn’t ever heard of!
 This made her much more comfortable during her studies.

-She says that she has seen a lot of students hesitate from applying to colleges abroad as they are quite unsure of themselves and think that studying abroad isn’t for them.
+She says that she has seen a lot of students hesitate to study abroad as they are quite unsure of themselves and think that studying abroad isn’t for them.
 Her word of advice is that anyone can choose to study abroad and make a better life for themselves.
-With the wide options available in scholarships, financial aid, and affordable tuition, students can make the best of their education.
+Students can make the best of their education with the wide options available in scholarships, financial aid, and affordable tuition.

-Germany is one of the up and coming countries for education, especially since they provide extremely affordable yet some of the best education in the world.
-Sara suggests that students planning to study abroad must consider Germany to be a top choice along with other countries.
+Germany is one of the best countries to study abroad for Indian students, especially since they provide an extremely affordable and the best education in the world.
+Sara suggests that students planning to study abroad must consider Germany as their top choice.

-Need help in choosing the right university?
+Need help choosing the right university?
 Check out this blog!

 The students we spoke to had lots more advice.
-Here are some of our favorites:
+Here are some of our favourites:

 - “Starting your life in a new country while being a student can be quite hard to manage.
 There will be so many places you’ll want to visit and new things you’ll want to try out, but it is essential that you keep academics as your top priority.”